 Configuring AI Powered Data Extraction in WebApps

-In 2011 another big step forward in AI came about when Apple bought Siri and then released it as an inbuilt app on the iPhone.
+In 2011 another big step forward came about when Apple bought Siri and then released it as an inbuilt app on the iPhone.
 You were able to say ‘Hey Siri’ followed by the task you wanted it perform like “Call John” or “Set an alarm called car service for a 7am”.
 It came bundled on the iPhone for free.
 If you owned an iPhone 4S or higher you just could use it.
 Siri was available on any Apple device, anytime, anywhere.
+For many people this started to feel like AI.
+You spoke to It, it gave you answers to your questions, but frustratingly sometimes it had no idea how to respond.

 In 2015 Open AI was founded and started to work on a new AI technology based on prediction and text generation.
-In 2022 it released a chat bot called ChatGPT, and in 2024 ChatGPT v4 was released.
-This was the time that AI was actually was able to create new content , not just recite exciting content.
+In 2022 it released a chat bot called ChatGPT.
+This was the time that AI was actually was able to create new content , not just recite existing content.
+More importantly this was looking like real AI.
+A human conversing with it, was having a hard time deciding whether they were conversing with a machine or a real person?

 The ability of generative AI to create new textual content quickly made it popular with ‘content creators’.
 Being able to create version 1 of new content by just typing a few text commands, was much easier than spending time handcrafting it word by word.
-Being able to further finesse that content using the chat bot over and over until you end up with the final product, with all the heavy lifting done by AI, with oversight provided by a human.
+Being able to further finesse that content in a conversation with chat bot repeated and until you end up with the desired content, with all the heavy lifting done by AI and with oversight provided by a human.

 The chat bots from Open AI and Microsoft have been trained on very large datasets (often referred to as ‘Large Language Models’, ‘LLM’s or ‘LLAMAS’).
 Due to their size of their training data set size (now in 2024 sitting at around 140TB) the resulting large language model files are now 380GB in size.
 LLM’s are currently growing at somewhere between 4-5 times in size per iteration.
 Larger language model sizes usually deliver better performance.